J4X-98/Writeups/CTFs/SEETF2023/OperationFeathered/writeup.md

     }

     function test() public {
-        vm.deal(attacker, 5 ether); //30 eth are the standard for the paradigm framework, but could be configured differently vm.startPrank(attacker);
+        vm.deal(attacker, 5 ether); //30 eth are the standard for the paradigm framework but could be configured differently vm.startPrank(attacker);

         //Code your solution here